After Placement of Dental Implants

 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 The day after surgery warm salt water rinses (teaspoon of salt in a cup of warm water) should be used 3-4 times daily, especially after meals.
 Brushing your teeth and the healing abutments (if present after the initial surgery) is no problem after initial healing of the soft tissues has occurred and soreness is no longer present.
-In the first few days after surgery, however, refrain from directly brushing at the surgical site(s).
+In the first few days after your dental implant procedure, however, refrain from directly brushing at the surgical site(s).

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment immediately after surgery.
 This may weaken you and further limit your ability to exercise.

 This is typically discussed in the pre-operative appointment since the instructions may vary depending on the techniques used in your individual surgery.
 Ask your surgeon pre-operatively if you have any questions or concerns regarding post-operative wear of a dental implant prosthesis.